A Beginner’s Guide to Clicker Training for Dogs

 You may have seen trainers or dog owners using a small device with a button on it with their dog.
 This simple little device is called a clicker, and it can help make the training process more effective.

 Keep reading to learn more about clicker training for dogs and how you can use one to make your training sessions more effective!

 What is Clicker Training for Dogs?

 Professionals and nonprofessionals alike have been using clickers for dog training for a while.
-It’s a completely harmless and effective way to train your dog using a positive reinforcement method.
-And the way it works is very simple.
+It’s an entirely harmless and effective way to train your dog using a positive reinforcement method.
+And the way it works is straightforward.

-The moment your dog does something that is positive like sit when you give the command to sit, you push the clicker and give them a treat.
+When your dog does something positive like sit, you push the clicker and give them a treat when you provide the command to sit.

-In this way, you can immediately signal the good behavior (like sitting) the moment that they do it.
+In this way, you can immediately signal the right behavior (like sitting) when they do it.